-Differences in the General Fund between the original budgeted revenues and the final budgeted numbers were mainly due to an increase in anticipated sales tax, licenses and permits, federal grants, rural development, other state grants, and local grants, and operating transfer in.
-Expenditures were higher in areas such as capital outlay and transportation.
+Differences in the General Fund between the original budgeted revenues and the final budgeted numbers were mainly due to an increase in anticipated ad valorem tax, sales tax, and federal grants.
+Anticipated expenditures were higher in areas such as public safety and capital outlay.

-Differences in the Parish Wide Road Tax Fund between the original budgeted revenues and the final budgeted numbers were mainly due to an increase in sales tax, fees charges and commissions, use of money and property and other revenues.
-Expenditures were less in Public Works.
+Differences in the Parish Wide Road Tax Fund between the original budgeted revenues and the final budgeted numbers were mainly due to an increase in ad valorem tax, sales tax, other state funds, and other revenues.
+Anticipated expenditures were higher in public works and capital outlay.

-Differences in the Solid Waste Fund between the original budgeted revenues and the final budgeted numbers were mainly due to an increase in anticipated sales tax fees, charges and commissions and use of money and property.
-Expenditures were less in public works.
+Differences in the Solid Waste Fund between the original budgeted revenues and the final budgeted numbers were mainly due to an increase in anticipated sales tax and fees, charges and commissions.
+Anticipated expenditures were less in public works and an increase debt service.

-Differences in the Drainage Maintenance Fund between the original actual expenditures were higher in public works.
+Differences in the Drainage Maintenance Fund between the original budgeted revenues and the final budgeted amounts were due to an increase in state revenue sharing and other revenues.
+Anticipated expenditures were less in public works and increased in capital outlay.